So, you’ve spent weeks or even months developing a kick butt online course that you KNOW your audience will love, but you are.

 At the end of your webinar, be sure to let your viewers know about your course.
 Better yet, offer a limited-time discount or special freebies, just for those who attended your webinar!

 14. Create a QuizPeople LOVE taking quizzes!
-Take advantage of this interest by creating a simple quiz related to your course content.Click To Tweet At the end of the quiz, be sure to let people know about your course.
+Take advantage of this interest by creating a simple quiz related to your course content.Click To Tweet At the end of the quiz, be sure to use social media to promote and let people know about your online course.

 You can use a tool like Thrive Quiz Builder to quickly and easily build a quiz that lets you collect email addresses and promote your course.
 And the best part is, you need ZERO techy skills!